aleksandramedina/Final-Team05/finalproject.md

 Now we can finally plot Covid-19 mortality against the share of population that is 65 or older.
-While the uncertainty is quite high, there seems to be a negative relationship between the two variables.
+While the uncertainty is quite high, there seems to be a negligible relationship between the two variables.
 This is quite surprising as our initial hypothesis stated that countries that have a larger proportion of citizens aged 65 or higher would see higher Covid-19 mortality rates.
-The data suggests that as the share of population aged 65 or older increases, Covid-19 mortality falls.
+The data suggests that as the share of population aged 65 or older increases, Covid-19 mortality doesn’t change.
 This might be due to the small dataset or due to powerful confounding variables.

 ``` r
   new_covid_america_without_outlier %>%